Albertree/albertree.github.io/_pages/research.md

 <h1>Research Interests</h1>

-Above work is the inital idea of my research, so I may look raw.
+Above work is the inital idea of my research, so it may look raw.
 However, I believe the approach is reasonable and I am dedicated to develop it into a more robust system.
 The following contents are the research interests that I am currently focusing on and getting ready to be developed.

 <details>
-<summary><font size="+2">Human-like Perception</font></summary>
+<summary><font size="+1">Human Perception and Cognition</font></summary>
 <div markdown="1">

 Human-like perception is a key to human-like intelligence.